gezp/docker-ubuntu-desktop/README.md

 * download and install [nomachine software](https://www.nomachine.com/).
 * the ip is host's ip, the port is 14000.

-access conatiner by remote desktop (kasmvnc)
+access conatiner by remote desktop (kasmvnc/novnc)

 * use browser to access `https://<host-ip>:14000` (chrome is recommended)

-Difference between moachine and kasmvnc:
+> Tip `novnc` option based on [TurboVNC](https://github.com/TurboVNC/turbovnc) + [NoVNC](https://github.com/novnc/noVNC), which are free and open-source software.

+features of moachine/kasmvnc/novnc:

 * moachine: need client software to access remote desktop, and support audio, uploads, downloads.
-* kasmvnc: provide remote web-based access to desktop, but it doesn't support audio, uploads, downloads, and microphone pass-through.
+* kasmvnc/novnc: provide remote web-based access to desktop, but it doesn't support audio, uploads, downloads, and microphone pass-through.

 ## Advanced Usage